Borealiscodes/ndh-dimensional-architecture/UMM/Meta/UMA_Universal_Technical_Companion.md

 # **6. Conceptual Definitions (Complete Explanations)**

-Below are the engineering definitions of every concept referenced in the Unified Flow Equation.

----

 ## **6.1 Structural Integrity**
 The ability of a subsystem to maintain its identity and functional boundaries under load.
 Loss of structural integrity increases resistance to flow.